baking-bad/etherlink-governance/README.md

 ### trigger_kernel_upgrade

-Calls a smart rollup's upgrade entrypoint and passes the latest voting winner payload (kernel hash).
+Calls a smart rollup's upgrade entrypoint and passes the latest voting winner payload (kernel root hash).
 It can be called any number of times.

 #### Client command